 Once your session is booked you may begin to wonder: “What am I, my child, family, baby or newborn going to wear for our professional photography shoot?!”
 You probably know the basic photography rules.
 No large logos, crazy stripes or tons of patterns, you don’t want 40 photos of your 2-year-old in his Elmo shirt, (but a few are fine after all it’s his favorite).
 A huge hat on your 4-year old’s head may distract from her gorgeous eyes, but a cute knit hat or flower headband is adorable.
 I will try to help guide you with what to wear for your upcoming photo shoot.

-Newborns: Newborns are easy, they are perfect with nothing at all on!!
+Newborns are easy, they are perfect with nothing at all on!!
 I also like to use swaddling blankets, hats, headbands, and few props.
 If you have anything of sentimental value, please have that out as well.
 I encourage Mom and Dad to get in a few family pictures as well.
-I love white, creams, beiges, grays and pastels.
+I love white, creams, beiges, greys and pastels.
 The more neutral the better.
 Black shirts provide a great backdrop for Mom and Dad to wear for close family shots.
-The skin on skin is also great, so if you are comfortable enough to wear strapless shirt or Dad without a shirt, these pictures are stunning and usually cropped close.
+The skin on skin is also great, so if you are comfortable enough to wear a strapless shirt or Dad without a shirt, these pictures are stunning and usually cropped close.
 Siblings should be in the light and airy clothing, solid colors are preferred.
-We can match a bow or hat to the siblings shirt or dress, same for Mom and Dad if we are doing shots off the entire family together.
+We can match a bow or hat to the siblings’ shirt or dress, same for Mom and Dad if we are doing shots off the entire family together.

-Maternity: Bare is best here too!!
+Bare is best here too!!
 We want to show off that great baby bump.
 Clothing should be tight fitting around the belly to accentuate it.
 Fitted tank top and tees, solid colors work great.
-Nails should be newly manicured in a clear paint, french manicure, or light color.
+Nails should be newly manicured in a clear paint, French manicure, or light color.
 Borrow hubby’s button down shirt for a cute shot or tighter sundresses.
 Accessories can be added as needed to complete the picture.
 If your significant other is joining you they should wear a solid color shirt and pants/jeans are fine.
 Just remember your belly is the star of this shoot.

-Families: Family photos do not have to mean white tees and khakis or matching polo shirts anymore.
+Family photos do not have to mean white tees and khakis or matching polo shirts anymore.
 Polo shirts for boys and men are still a great choice, but they do not have to be in the same color as each other.
 Khakis are fine, but not everyone has to be wearing them.
 Basically, Color coordinated outfits are in, and the “uniform” look is gone.
 Choose items for your family as if you were creating one large outfit.
-Would all the colors you choose look nice on one person.
+Would all the colors you choose look nice on one person?
 Accessories can also bring an “outfit” together, a bracelet the same color as your son’s shirt.
 Your little girl can wear a fun funky dress and everyone else can pull one color from it to wear.

-Siblings: The same rules hold true as for families.
+The same rules hold true for families.
 Coordinated in, uniformity out.
 Have your daughter in a colorful dress and pull out a color for your son’s shirt.
 Little girls together do best with dresses, skirts, and layers from similar lines.
 They can both wear white dresses, but try accessorizing with fun different colors of leggings, headbands, scarves or necklaces.
 Just be careful with adding too many different patterns, especially for girls.
-Funky, fun and fresh is great, but can become overwhelming quickly.
+Funky, fun and fresh is great but can become overwhelming quickly.
 I also welcome wardrobe changes in between shots if we want to create different looks or if we are doing individual siblings.